 Dell is a major PC brand and I have been always partial to their laptops.
-I already own a Dell XPS , but when the time came to buy a new laptop, I decided to go in again for a Dell Inspiron 7000 series laptop – specifically the touchscreen Dell Inspiron 15 7537.
-This Ultrabook from Dell, exhibits a reasonable blend of performance and portability.
-Some of the highlights to mention are beveled edges, a back-lit keyboard, premium multimedia features and others.
-This particular build, with a 4th generation i7 and a 16 GB RAM, takes this Windows 8.1 laptop a step further.
+I already own a Dell XPS, but when the time came to buy a new laptop, I decided to go in again for a Dell Inspiron 7000 series laptop – specifically the touchscreen Dell Inspiron 15 7537.
+This Ultrabook from Dell exhibits a reasonable blend of performance and portability.
+Some of the highlights to mention are beveled edges, a back-lit keyboard, premium multimedia features, and others.
+This particular build, with a 4th generation i7 and a 16 GB RAM, take this Windows laptop a step further.

 Dell Inspiron 15 7537 review